turbot/steampipe-plugin-databricks/docs/tables/databricks_compute_cluster.md

 A Databricks cluster is a set of computation resources and configurations on which you run data engineering, data science, and data analytics workloads, such as production ETL pipelines, streaming analytics, ad-hoc analytics, and machine learning.

-**Note**: Databricks retains cluster configuration information for up to 200 all-purpose clusters terminated in the last 30 days and up to 30 job clusters recently terminated by the job scheduler
+**Note**: Databricks retains cluster configuration information for up to 200 all-purpose clusters terminated in the last 30 days and up to 30 job clusters recently terminated by the job scheduler.

 ## Examples